 Files you downloaded, shared with you, or you created on Android can always be erased.
 Whether you store it in the internal storage or your external SD card, you can always erase them if you don’t need them anymore.
 That’s why, when you cannot delete files from the internal storage on your Android device, you go easily panic.

+No permission to delete android internal storage?
 Is it broken?
 No. Is it because of a virus?
 Probably, but there are still other reasons why this issue can occur.
 In this article, this alarming issue will be tackled.
 The reason, workaround, and permanent fixes will be discussed.

 Internal Storage vs. Internal Memory